-Caption: A zoom-in of the most massive dwarf galaxy in the simulation when the universe was only 700 million years old.
+Galaxy Zoomed In (image) Georgia Institute of Technology Caption A zoom-in of the most massive dwarf galaxy in the simulation when the universe was only 700 million years old.
 This galaxy only has 3 million solar masses in stars, compared to 60 billion solar masses in our Milky Way.
 The yellow points represent the older and cooler stars in the galaxy, and the blue points show the young and massive stars forming just before this snapshot of the simulation.
 The haze around the stars shows the gas distribution in the galaxy with blue and red representing hot and cold temperatures, respectively.
 Credit John Wise, Georgia Tech Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.